 - Disaster Plan

-These guidance documents set out PRL Policies in the following specific areas:
+These guidance documents set out Animal Facility Policies in the following specific areas:

 - Procurement of Vertebrate Animals: GT has a centralized procedure for procuring vertebrate animals for research and teaching activities.
 No purchases should be made until a protocol receives IACUC approval.